What Happens If You Don’t Peel Peaches for Cobbler? How It Affects Flavor and Texture

 Vitamins and Fiber in Peach Skins

 Peach skins are rich in vitamins A and C, antioxidants, and dietary fiber.
-By leaving the skins on, you retain these nutrients, making your cobbler a slightly healthier indulgence.
+So, what happens if you don’t peel peaches for cobbler?
+You’ll keep these nutrients intact, making your cobbler a slightly healthier indulgence.
 The fiber also aids digestion, providing a subtle nutritional boost to the dessert.

 Comparison with Peeled Peaches